Margaret Corbin: Manned the Cannon When Her Husband Fell at the Battle of Fort Washington

 Troiani's Battle of Fort Washington

 Hessians storm Colonel Rawling’s Redoubt of Maryland & Virginia Riflemen and three cannon.
-Margaret Corbin, who manned a cannon after her husband was killed, is featured in Don Troiani’s painting of the Battle of Fort Washington.
+Margaret Corbin, who manned a cannon after her husband was killed and is severely wounded, is featured in Don Troiani’s painting of the Battle of Fort Washington.

 By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.